Listen to Alice Glass' brutal new single 'Love Is Violence'

 During her new interview with NME, Glass said she was “the most consistent songwriter on the CC records”.
 “I feel confident saying that and if I intentionally piss anyone off, then good,” she added.

-Elsewhere, the artist told NME that “it’s been really helpful for me psychologically to put things out” as a solo artist.
+Elsewhere, the artist told NME that “it’s been really helpful for me psychologically to put things out” as a soloist.
 “That’s what this record is like for me: I’m going to put my pain out into the world and then I don’t own it anymore,” Glass explained.

 “I like songs that have a glimmer of hope.
 Maybe a part of us always knows that nothing is going to work out the way that we want, and there will be no happy endings?
 When we hear a hopeful note or melody in a song it makes us feel a different type of sadness; that’s what I think.”